• Skip to Content

 Major Learning Outcomes

-Upon successful completion of the B.A. or B.S. degree, Psychology majors will be able to:
+Upon successful completion of the B.A. in Psychology, program majors will be able to:

 • Anthropology